opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

     * DRY
         - "Don't repeat yourself"

++ Faster development
+    * Separate UI tests from back-end tests.
+Different layers for different teams.
+People don't need to run everything if they are only changing certain things.
+- Help your front end
+    + Webpack
+    + Type hinting in functions and filters
+    + Logging
+    + Friendly exceptions - help front-end devs by returning meaningful, readbale errors
+    + Web Debug Toolbar and Profiler
+    + Twig-friendly development environment

 ## BDD Your Symfony Application (Kamil Kokot)

 ## Migrating to Symfony one route at a time (Steve Winter)